Diel vertical migration

+The common swift is an exception among birds in that it ascends and descends into high altitudes at dusk and dawn, similar to the vertical migration of aquatic lifeforms.

 Discovery

 The phenomenon was first documented by French naturalist Georges Cuvier in 1817.
 He noted that daphnia, a type of plankton, appeared and disappeared according to a diurnal pattern.

 During World War II the U.S. Navy was taking sonar readings of the ocean when they discovered the deep scattering layer (DSL).
 While performing sound propagation experiments, the University of California's Division of War Research (UCDWR) consistently had results of the echo-sounder that showed a distinct reverberation that they attributed to mid-water layer scattering agents.
 At the time, there was speculation that these readings may be attributed to enemy submarines.

 Martin W. Johnson of Scripps Institution of Oceanography proposed a possible explanation.
 Working with the UCDWR, the Scripps researchers were able to confirm that the observed reverberations from the echo-sounder were in fact related to the diel vertical migration of marine animals.
 The DSL was caused by large, dense groupings of organisms, like zooplankton, that scattered the sonar to create a false or second bottom.

 Once scientists started to do more research on what was causing the DSL, it was discovered that a large range of organisms were vertically migrating.
 Most types of plankton and some types of nekton have exhibited some type of vertical migration, although it is not always diel.
 These migrations may have substantial effects on mesopredators and apex predators by modulating the concentration and accessibility of their prey (e.g., impacts on the foraging behavior of pinnipeds).